mattermost/docs/source/upgrade/extended-support-release.rst

 For a new upcoming ESR, we send out an email announcement on or close to release day.
 We also add a reminder on our release announcement, changelog, and via a Forum post (`see example <https://forum.mattermost.com/t/upcoming-extended-support-release-updates/8526>`_).

 For a deprecated ESR, we send out an email announcement three months in advance.
-We also add reminders on our release announcements, changelogs, `important upgrade notes </upgrade/important-upgrade-notes.html>`_, and our `Forum site <https://forum.mattermost.com/>`_.
+We also add reminders on our release announcements, changelogs, :doc:`important upgrade notes </upgrade/important-upgrade-notes>`, and our `Forum site <https://forum.mattermost.com/>`_.

 To receive updates about Extended Support Releases, sign up for our mailing list `here <https://eepurl.com/dCKn2P>`_.